jro1234/admdjobs/README.md

     * workers/   - working area for generating data

-## ADMD_Jobs
+## ADMD_JOBS

-This is where a user will typically roam while conducting work with AdaptiveMD on an HPC resource.
+The $ADMD_JOBS location is where a user will typically roam while conducting work with AdaptiveMD on an HPC resource.
 New run scripts may be created by the user and saved in `scripts/`.
 The jobmaker will run them using the `--strategy` option to specify a particular one.
 These scripts will coordinate details such as